Is Multilingual LLM Watermarking Truly Multilingual? Scaling Robustness to 100+ Languages via Back-Translation: Additional Results

 \subsection{Sub-character Token Distributions}

-As discussed in \S \ref{subsec:steam_mechanism}, the z-score normalization component is designed to calibrate STEAM's detection mechanism against statistical noise introduced by tokenizer limitations.
+As discussed in \S \ref{subsec:steam_mechanism}, the z-score normalization component is designed to calibrate \textsc{Steam}'s detection mechanism against statistical noise introduced by tokenizer limitations.
 Figures \ref{fig:aya_token_distributions} and \ref{fig:llama3_token_distributions} show the token distribution for two severely affected low-resource languages, Bengali and Tamil.